Find Affordable College Courses

 Philadelphia, PA

-The in-demand doctor’s degree programs at University of Pittsburgh - Pittsburgh Campus helped the school earn the #3 place on this year’s ranking of the most popular civil engineering schools in Pennsylvania.
-Located in the city of Pittsburgh, Pitt is a public school with a fairly large student population.
+A rank of #3 on this year’s list means University of Pittsburgh - Pittsburgh Campus is a great place for civil engineering students working on their doctor’s degree.
+Located in the large city of Pittsburgh, Pitt is a public school with a fairly large student population.

 Women make up 25% of the civil eng majors at the school.